-In accordance with FASB Codification Topic 740, Income taxes (ASC 740) under the liability method, it is the Company's policy to provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
-At December 31, 2023, the Company believes it has appropriately accounted for any unrecognized tax benefits.
+It is the Company's policy to provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
+At December 31, 2024, the Company believes it has appropriately accounted for any unrecognized tax benefits.

 To the extent the Company prevails in matters for which a liability for an unrecognized benefit is established or is required to pay amounts in excess of the liability, the Company's effective tax rate in a given financial statement period may be affected.
 Interest and penalties associated with the Company's tax positions are recorded as interest expense in the consolidated statements of income and comprehensive income.